Timeline

 Participants: (External)

 Details: Before this event, IKhana Fund planning had focused solely on the internal processes needed to solicit, review, award, and assess projects.
 In the aftermath of this event and the problems it’s already creating among the communities these initiatives are meant to serve, we expanded the part of our plan that develops an external protocol for establishing and maintaining productive relationships with donor individuals and organizations.
-Instead of developing this documentation only for our own use, we are broadening it in both scope and dissemination so it can be used by the larger Indigenous community and the mainstream organizations they work with.
-NOTE: This phase of our work produced a major report, “Standing Our Ground for the Land: An Indigenous Philanthropy.”
+Instead of developing this documentation only for our own use, we broadened it in both scope and dissemination so it can be used by the larger Indigenous community and the mainstream organizations they work with.
+(That document was developed and produced as part of the next phase of our work, described immediately below.)

 Producing External Protocols

-Description: Development of protocols that mediate the interface between Indigenous-led organizations and mainstream organizations that fund their work.
+Description: Development of protocols that mediate the interface between Indigenous-led organizations and mainstream organizations that fund Indigenous-led environmental initiatives.

 Participants: IKhana Fund Planning Team